Tier 2 Visa Reimbursement Scheme

 How do I make a claim?

 All claims must be made on the Reimbursement of Tier 2 Immigration Fees Request Form.
-Please see link top left.
+Please see link top right.

 How and when will I receive payment?

 You will receive payment with your monthly salary in pound sterling in accordance with UKVI fees published on their website UKVI Fees Table April 2018

 Will I have to pay tax on the reimbursement?